The Programme

 - —Clare Inkster, Founder, The Curiosity Experiment

-- —Ann-Britt Elvin Andersen, Head of Communications, Bloxhub
+- —Ann-Britt Elvin Andersen, Chief Communications Officer, Bloxhub

 - —Moderator: Stuart Mercier, CEO, Cairdrow Capital